TL;DR

 - Simple program templates

-- Price: $4.99/month
+- Price: around $4.99/month (see strongapp.io for current pricing)

 4. Whoop 5.0 (Wearable)

-- Comprehensive recovery metrics and sleep analysis
+- Recovery metrics and sleep analysis

 - Strain coaching based on HRV data

-- 5-day battery life with continuous monitoring
+- Multi-day battery life with continuous monitoring

 5. Hevy (Cross-platform App)

-Best social features with solid tracking capabilities.
+Strong social features with solid tracking capabilities.

 - Community challenges and workout sharing